cxl-reskit/cxl-reskit/README.md

 The CMRK comprises both original content and CXL-related enhancements to external projects that we plan to submit to upstream where appropriate.
-We expect to expand the CMRK over time, in collaboration with the community, to help enable applications to take full advantage of CXL memory.
+Our goal is to expand the CMRK over time, in collaboration with the community, to help enable applications to take full advantage of CXL memory.

 When making CXL-related enhancements to external projects, we source those repositories rather